 24 Sep 1944

 The target of the attack by British B-24 Liberator (224 Sqn RAF/A) on 24 September 1944 at 61.00N, 04.07E, just off Sognefjord, north of Bergen, formerly credited with sinking U-855, was actually U-763, which escaped with moderate damage.
 (Sources: 1987-09-01, FDS/NHB)

 General notes on this boat

 23 Aug 1944.
 Ltnt.
-Kurt Braun as acting Commander brought U-763 from La Pallice in France via Bergen, Norway to Flensburg in Germany to join the 33rd U-Flotilla.
-He celebrated his 21st birthday on 23 Aug, 1944, 4 days out from La Pallice.
+Kurt Braun as acting commander brought U-763 from La Pallice in France via Bergen, Norway to Flensburg in Germany to join the 33rd U-Flotilla.
+He celebrated his 21st birthday on 23 Aug, 1944, four days out from La Pallice.

 Men lost from U-boats

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-763 did not suffer any casualties (we know of) until the time of her loss.

 We have 3 emblem entries for this boat.
 See the emblem page for this boat or view emblems individually below.